applied-bioinformatics/An-Introduction-To-Applied-Bioinformatics/book/fundamentals/database-searching.md

 ...     print()
 ```

 Again, what's the runtime, and how often do we get the correct answer?
 Based on comparison to the full search, what do you think: is this a good heuristic?

+After performing many trials of the the above searches, I get the correct genus-level assignment about half as often with the random reference database heuristic relative to the full database search.
+Your results might differ from that due to differences in the random selection of query and reference sequences.
+Try running all the cells in this section a few times.

-Go back to the beginning of this section and try running this check based on fewer levels of taxonomy (i.e., decreased taxonomic specifity, such as the phylum instead of family level) and on more levels of taxonomy (i.e., increased taxonomic specificity, such as the genus instead of family level).
+Go back to the beginning of this section and try running this check based on fewer levels of taxonomy (i.e., decreased taxonomic specifity, such as the phylum) and on more levels of taxonomy (i.e., increased taxonomic specificity, such as the species level).
+How does that impact how often we get the right answer?

 ### Composition-based reference sequence collection <link src="P4vQ4b"/>

 While the random selection of database sequences can vastly reduce the runtime for database searching, we don't get the right answer very often.
 Let's try a heuristic that's a bit smarter.
-How about this: if the overall nucleotide composition of a query sequence is different than the overall nucleotide composition of a reference sequence, it's unlikely that the best alignment will result from that pairwise alignment.
+How about this: if the overall nucleotide composition of a query sequence is very different than the overall nucleotide composition of a reference sequence, it's unlikely that the best alignment will result from that pairwise alignment.

+#### GC content <link src="8yiKFO"/>

 One metric of sequence composition that we can compute quickly (because remember, this has to be a lot faster than computing the alignment for it to be worth it) is GC content.
 Let's define a heuristic that only performs a pairwise alignment if the GC content of the reference sequence is within $p%%$ of the GC content of the query sequence.

 First, let's get an idea of what the range of GC contents is for all of our database sequences, as that will help us decide on a reasonable value for ``p``.